Skip to main content

 Overview

-This page outlines the QA Standards VFS teams need to meet to launch a product through the Collaboration Cycle.
-The goal of these QA standards is to make sure that the VFS product teams have met business goals and that the product’s functionality behaves as intended.
+This page outlines the QA Standards VFS teams need to meet to launch a product on VA.gov through the Collaboration Cycle.
+The goal of these QA standards is to make sure that the VFS product teams have met business goals, and that the product’s functionality behaves as intended.

-Note: QA artifacts are required for Staging Reviews.
-If artifacts are not provided 4 business days before the scheduled Staging Review, the Governance Team will cancel the review and it will need to be rescheduled.
+QA artifacts are required for Staging Reviews.
+Teams must provide artifacts 4 business days before the scheduled Staging Review, or the Governance Team will cancel the review and it will need to be rescheduled.

 Exceptions